KurtVarcoe/point-of-sale-api/README.md

 Create 2 databases, 1 for running the server, 1 for tests

+Grant your user all privileges on these two dbs

 ## Environment variables

 Change the .env.template file to .env and add all variables